lavanyatamgade1828/Employee-Attrition-Analysis/README.md

 <img width="1354" alt="Dashboard Image" src="https://github.com/lavanyatamgade1828/Employee-Attrition-Analysis/blob/main/Dashboard%20image.png">

-# **HR Analytics Dashboard**
+# **Employee-Attrition-Analysis**

-The "HR Analytics Dashboard" project involved a comprehensive analysis of human resources data aimed at understanding employee dynamics and attrition within an organization.
+The "Employee-Attrition-Analysis" project involved a comprehensive analysis of human resources data aimed at understanding employee dynamics and attrition within an organization.
 Through proficient data analysis in Microsoft Excel, several key insights and visualizations were derived:

 - **Total Employees by Gender**: The project provided a gender-based breakdown of the organization's workforce, offering insights into gender diversity and representation.